 Williams Bay real estate is some of the most expensive in Wisconsin, although Williams Bay house values don't compare to the most expensive real estate in the U.S.

-Williams Bay is a decidedly white-collar village, with fully 87.22% of the workforce employed in white-collar jobs, well above the national average.
+Williams Bay is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Williams Bay is a village of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Williams Bay who work in management occupations (20.79%), sales jobs (19.58%), and healthcare (9.39%).
+There are especially a lot of people living in Williams Bay who work in sales jobs (18.64%), management occupations (18.32%), and healthcare (11.97%).

 Another notable thing is that Williams Bay is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the village’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.